esl/mongooseim-docker/README.md

 Its home at GitHub is http://github.com/esl/MongooseIM.

-This work, though it's not reflected in git history, was bootstrapped from Paweł Pikuła's (@ppikula) https://github.com/ppikula/MongooseIM-docker/.
+This work, though it's not reflected in git history, was bootstrapped from Paweł Pikuła's (@ppikula) great https://github.com/ppikula/MongooseIM-docker/.

 ## Quick start guide